 Also worthwhile would be a visit to Montreux, a small city at the eastern tip of the lake known primarily for its jazz festival.

-Lugano definitely feels a lot more Mediterranean – the climate is warmer, the architecture is more earthy, and the churches are of the Catholic sort that you see while backpacking Italy.
-Just looking at the pictures alone, you could mistake Lugano for Como or Lago di Garda.
+Lugano definitely feels more Mediterranean.
+The climate is warmer, the architecture is more earthy, and the churches are of the Catholic sort that you see while backpacking Italy.
+Just looking at the pictures alone, you could mistake Lugano for Lake Como or Lago di Garda.

-Like Como or Garda, the lake is the prime reason to visit.
-In the summertime, Lake Lugano is full of bathers and sailboats, who are just looking to catch a bit of sun or a puff of wind for the sails.
+In the summertime, Lake Lugano is full of bathers and sailboats just looking to catch a bit of sun or a puff of wind for the sails.

-There are a couple interesting attractions in the city of Lugano itself.
-The Chiesa di Santa Maria degli Angel and the Cattedrale San Lorenzo are both prime examples of Italian-style churches.
-The Via Nassa is the main street in Lugano and is a good place to have an espresso.
+There are a couple of interesting attractions in the city of Lugano itself.
+Chiesa di Santa Maria Degli Angel and Cattedrale San Lorenzo are both prime examples of Italian-style churches.
+Via Nassa is the main street in Lugano and a good place to have an espresso.

-Bookworms may also be interested in visiting the Hermann Hesse Museum, which is actually a bit out of town – the exalted German author, spent forty years in the Southern Alps and his former home is right across from the museum.
+Bookworms may also be interested in visiting the Hermann Hesse Museum a bit out of town.
+The exalted German author spent 40 years in the Southern Alps and his former home is right across from the museum.